FDHTJ/dehangfu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Introductino of Dehang Fu"
+title: "Introduction of Dehang Fu"
 author_profile: true
 redirect_from:
   - /about/